Participation and Inclusion

 • ensure that all participants are invited and enabled to participate fully.

-Work With Us: Community-driven research inspiring change from participate2015.
+Work With Us: Community-driven research inspiring change from participate2015 on Vimeo.

 Working with Individuals